morning pages

 the mindbody connection

 However, since reading Dr. John Sarno’s work, I’m making a serious intentional effort.
-I highly recommend his books on repressed emotions especially if you have back/neck/body pain or unexplained physical symptoms that are chronic or tend to move around.
+I highly recommend his books on repressed emotions.
 We are all storing A LOT and we all handle it differently.
 Each of our bodies and subconscious minds have different nifty ways of trying to protect us.
 If only we could just say… no thanks.

-Even without physical symptoms, feeling stuck or short fuses; we can all do with some more internal spaciousness.
+Even without physical symptoms, feeling stuck in scarcity or protective patterns, or short fuses; we can all do with some more internal spaciousness.

 diving into the subconscious